beckyleii/beckyleii.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: "Why you'd want to hire me :heart:"
+subtitle: "Why you'd want to hire me"
 ---

 My name is Shiqi Lei, you can also call me Becky.